NebbGroup/docs.qlarm.com/content/configuration/assetModel/_index.md

     <figcaption>Fig 13.
 Mute event instances</figcaption>
 </figure>

 By default, all the event instances will be preselected.
-The user can unselect the event instances they do not want to mute.
+The user can unselect the event instances which he do not want to mute.
 Once the preferred event instances are selected, click on the “Mute” button.
-This will open a pop-up window where the user can choose a predefined time period until when the select event instances should be muted or choose a custom time period.
+This will open a pop-up window where the user can choose a predefined time period until when the selected event instances should be muted or choose a custom time period.

 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="button_cluster" src="/muteEvent.png" alt="select period for muting events" style="width: 35%;">